temporalio/documentation/docs/server/security.md

 ### Servers

 To prevent spoofing and [MITM attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) you can specify the `serverName` in the `client` section of your respective mTLS configuration.
-This enables established connections to authenticate the endpoint, ensuring that the server certificate presented to any connecting client has the given server name in its CN property.
+This enables established connections to authenticate the endpoint, ensuring that the server certificate presented to any connecting Client has the given server name in its CN property.
 It can be used for both `internode` and `frontend` endpoints.

 More guidance on mTLS setup can be found in [the `samples-server` repo](https://github.com/temporalio/samples-server/tree/master/tls) and you can reach out to us for further guidance.